 Note that using a debugger against a live process interrupts that process and suspends its execution until it detaches from the process.
 In addition, when running against a live process, a debugger has the ability to actually alter the contents of the memory associated with that process, which can have adverse effects.
 As a result, it is recommended that the use of a process debugger be restricted to core files and only used to examine live processes under the direction of your authorized support provider.

 pfiles / Isof

-To examine the set of files that a process is using (including special types of files, like sockets) on Solaris, you can use the pfiles command, like:
+To examine the set of files that a process is using (including special types of files, like sockets), you can use a tool such as lsof on Linux systems, (